xyzroe/XZG/docs/features.md

-XZG Firmware unifies the best innovations from previous Zigbee gateway projects (ZigStar) into a single, comprehensive solution.
+XZG Firmware unifies the best innovations from previous Zigbee gateway projects into a single, comprehensive solution.

 By focusing the community's efforts on enhancing one product, XZG aims to streamline development, thereby improving the features and efficiency of your Zigbee Gateways. 🌍